Kieran Woolley

 Kieran Woolley (born 20 November 2003) is an Australian skateboarder known for his technical abilities and innovative style.

 He grew up riding motorcycles, surfing and skating on the South Coast of New South Wales, Australia.
 He first competed in skateboarding at the age of 12 and soon won Junior and later Senior Australian Street, Bowl and Park Championships.
-Woolley is currently ranked #4 in the World Skate male park rankings for the Paris 2024 Olympics.
+Woolley is currently ranked #4 in the World Skate male park rankings and competed at the 2024 Summer Olympics.